bondrogeen/SwitchBlox/README.md

 In this repo you will find

 - Hardware files (in Kicad)
-- Firmware files (C++ mainly) (Haven't started this yet, current the switch works without firmware as an unmanaged switch)
+- Firmware files (C++ mainly) (Haven't started this yet, currently the switch works without firmware as an unmanaged switch)
 - Software files (Python) (Haven't started this yet, ideally I'd like a nice GUI to talk to the firmware to configure SwitchBlox)